God Judging Nations

 Does God intervene today to bless or judge a nation?

-Or does God’s judgement wait until the end of the ‘Age of Grace’?
+Or does God’s judgement wait until the end of the age?

 EF5 tornadoes pack destructive winds approaching 300 mph!
-Few would deny that extreme weather is a world problem, alongside earthquakes, tsunamis, floods and drought.
-The Bible says that the creation groans and people suffer as a result of the Fall (Romans 8:20-23) and the secularist labels them ‘natural disasters’.
+Few would deny that severe weather is a world problem, alongside earthquakes, tsunamis, floods and drought.
+The Bible says that the creation groans and people suffer as a result of the Fall of Man (Rom 8.20-23) and the secularist labels them ‘natural disasters’.
 Add to this terrorism, fiscal instability, Middle East turmoil etc. and many see all these things as End Time Signs.

 There are essentially two distinct viewpoints: The Age of Grace View and The Intervening God View.
-Some maintain that God’s judgement is deferred until the end of the age, whilst others see God intervening in this present age.
+Some maintain that God’s judgement is deferred until the end of the age, whilst others see God intervening in this present age (often resulting in severe national events).

 Since the time of Christ the world has been in an ‘age of grace’ or ‘church age’.
 During this time God’s kingdom is being built as people turn to Christ:

-Behold, now is the day of salvation (2 Cor 6:2)
+… behold, now is the day of salvation2 Corinthians 6:2

-Whilst this is very true, some Christians maintain that, because we are in a time of grace, God no longer acts in the world as judge of unbelievers.
+Whilst this is very true, some Christians maintain that, because we are in a time of grace, God no longer acts in the world as judge of unbelievers; this period is not the time for God judging nations.
 Neither people groups, or governments or complete nations are judged.
 They hold that this is not the day of God’s judgement and this only happens at the end of the age when Christ returns.
 They might quote Christ’s judgement of unbelievers when He returns:

 But does this picture of love and grace extended to the individual preclude God intervening in national affairs today?
 Why does this inhibit God from blessing or judging a people group, government or nation right now?
 If it does, then why ask God’s blessing upon a government or community, or on a gospel outreach or crop planting?
 To expect blessing but not judgement is inconsistent.

-Here we see God judging nations.
 Continuing the above discussion, it seems that the ‘age of grace’ does not preclude the possibility of God’s intervention in the world.
-God is patient whilst people are drawn into His kingdom (2 Pet 3:9), but surely the following is still true:
+God is patient whilst people are drawn into His kingdom (2 Pet 3.9), but surely the following is still true:

 The implication here is that man learns righteousness not through God’s favour (grace) but through God’s intervention, and when he does learn righteousness he is blessed.
 Why does the age of grace now nullify the fact that a nation or community or individual can be blessed by God through righteous living i.e. by keeping His word?
 This promise of mercy is underscored by the prophet Jeremiah:

 Here, the Hebrew word translated ‘nation’ means a Gentile nation.
-Note also that the time of God’s intervention does not seem limited to Old Testament times; it is simply ‘at one moment’ – a time determined by God Himself.
+Note also that the time of God’s intervention does not seem limited to OT times; it is simply ‘at one moment’ – a time determined by God Himself.
 We conclude that God’s blessing or judgement can occur at any time during this age.
-For example, in recent years God has intervened and blessed communities and nations that responded to Him, as in Uganda.
+For example, in recent years God has intervened and blessed communities and nations that responded to Him, as amongst the Canadian Eskimos (Inuit) and in Uganda.

 It is not the aim of this article to point a finger.
-It merely presents some interesting observations and asks the question ‘Are some world events simply what we expect in a fallen world, or is God judging nations and speaking through these events?’
+It merely presents some interesting observations and asks the question ‘Are some world events simply what we expect in a fallen world, or is God using them and speaking through them?’
 Decide for yourself.
 Clearly, the inevitable suffering is a deeply sensitive issue.

 August 2005 saw one of the strongest storms to impact the US over the last 100 years.
 Katrina reached wind speeds of 170 mph and generated 5 inches of rainfall across a large area of SE Florida.
 In New Orleans the storm surge breached many levees and at least 80% of the city was flooded (some parts being under 20 feet of water).
 The economy suffered, particularly shipbuilding, the space program and banking.
 Some facts about New Orleans before Katrina are worth noting: